RioRex404/RioRex404/README.md

 I'm an Engineering Systems student at USIL

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, DSS, HTML, etc.
+- 👨‍💻 I’m currently working on web development technologies like JavaScript, CSS, HTML, etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play videogames and ride mountain bike.